Haverstraw (village), New York: Other history

+In April 2012, the Village of Haverstraw passed the first ban on tobacco product display in the United States, though the New York Association of Convenience Stores and seven tobacco companies (Lorillard Tobacco Company, R. J. Reynolds Tobacco Company, Philip Morris USA, Santa Fe Natural Tobacco Company, American Snuff Company, U.S. Smokeless Tobacco Company, and John Middleton Co.) sued to stop the ban in the United States District Court for the Southern District of New York in June of that year.

 Camp Christmas Seals

 Camp Christmas Seals - (interracial camp), where children were aided by the Methodist Camp Service.
 Mrs. Addie C. Cox, director, the "mother" of all the campers.
 Activities included boating, fishing and swimming at nearby Lake Tiorati, one of the seven main lakes in Harriman State Park, located in Orange County, New York.

 Geography

 Haverstraw is on the west bank of the Hudson River.
 Haverstraw Bay is the widest portion of the Hudson River.
 The bay is bordered by the village of Haverstraw and the village of Croton-on-Hudson in Westchester County to the east.

 Haverstraw is located at 41°11′47″N 73°58′0″W (41.196494, −73.96684).

 According to the United States Census Bureau, the village has a total area of 13.1 sqkm, of which 5.2 sqkm is land and 8.0 sqkm, or 60.75%, is water.